Questionnaire Context, Order, and Meaning

 When designing questionnaires, the order of items on the questionnaire creates a context, or meaning, for the entire questionnaire.
-Items placed early on in the questionnaire affect the way in which people respond to later questions.
+Items placed early in the questionnaire affect the way in which people respond to later questions.

 “Each item will be interpreted by respondents within the context of the questionnaire, previous questions, and the wording of each item,” notes Gregory G. Holyk, University of Illinois at Chicago, in the Encyclopedia of Survey Research Methods.